 Dealership profits will depend on many factors, including the dealership’s overall business model and size.
-Dealerships that offer both new and used cars, and that also have a service center on site have more potential income streams than smaller used car-only dealerships that are limited in size.
+Dealerships that offer both new and used cars and a service center on-site have more potential income streams than smaller used car-only dealerships limited in size.
 According to the NADA Data report, light-vehicle dealerships averaged a total net profit before tax of $1,503,432 in 2015, $1,466,799 in 2016, and $1,394,756 in 2017.
 This data reflects new-car dealerships, including franchised dealerships and luxury dealerships.

 Things to consider before starting a car dealership

 The auto sales industry can fluctuate, and it’s highly affected by the state of the economy.
 A successful car dealership will be versatile and able to carry itself through times when sales are both good and bad.
-A sound financial and business plan and an understanding of not only the overall auto sales industry, but also of the unique factors that drive sales in a dealership’s location can contribute to its success.
+A sound financial and business plan and an understanding of the overall auto sales industry and the unique factors that drive sales in a dealership’s location can contribute to its success.